the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 <script type="module" src="/main.js"></script>
 ~~~~~~~

-Similar to the previous section, we want to display the data (here: `list`) as HTML element to make it visible in the browser.
-To be more specific, in this case we want to render each item of the list as `<li>` tag as a child of the `<ul>` tag.
-When we head over to our *main.js* file, we could accomplish this task the following way when considering what we have learned in the last section:
+Similar to the previous task, we want to display the data (here: `list`) as HTML element to make it visible in the browser.
+To be more specific, in this case we want to display each item of the list as `<li>` tag as a child of the `<ul>` tag.
+When we head over to our *main.js* file, we could accomplish this task the following way when considering what we have learned in the last task:

 {title="main.js",lang="javascript"}
 ~~~~~~~